 Attention Residue: How multitasking keeps impacting us, even once we’ve switched to another task

-Each time you switch activities, you’re forcing your brain’s executive functions (that manages how, when, and in what order you do tasks) to go through two energy-intensive stages:
+Each time you switch activities, you’re forcing your brain’s executive functions (the part that manages how, when, and in what order you do tasks) to go through two energy-intensive stages:

 - First, there’s goal shifting.
 This is where you decide to do one thing instead of another.